rethinkdb/rethinkdb-rs/0-about-rethinkdb/technical-comparison-tables.md

 or CLI.
 RethinkDB immediate consistency based reads and writes do not require a special protocol for multi DC replication.

-## MapReduce ##
+## Map-reduce ##

-MongoDB supports running [JavaScript-based MapReduce tasks](http://docs.mongodb.org/manual/applications/map-reduce/) through the `mapReduce` command or from the interactive shell.
-MongoDB MapReduce allows pre-filtering and ordering the data for the map phase.
+MongoDB supports running [JavaScript-based map-reduce tasks](http://docs.mongodb.org/manual/applications/map-reduce/) through the `mapReduce` command or from the interactive shell.
+MongoDB map-reduce allows pre-filtering and ordering the data for the map phase.
 It also allows storing the results in a new collection.
-The various phases of the MongoDB MapReduce implementation make uses of different locks.
+The various phases of the MongoDB map-reduce implementation make uses of different locks.

-RethinkDB supports MapReduce with the `map` and `reduce` commands, as well as grouped MapReduce with the `group` command.
-MapReduce queries can process data using both ReQL and JavaScript.
+RethinkDB supports map-reduce with the `map` and `reduce` commands, as well as group-map-reduce with the `group` command.
+Map-reduce queries can process data using both ReQL and JavaScript.
 RethinkDB operations are transparently and fully distributed.
 None of these operations require any locks.
-RethinkDB MapReduce functions can be part of chained queries, by preceding, following, or being sub-queries of other operations.
+RethinkDB map-reduce functions can be part of chained queries, by preceding, following, or being sub-queries of other operations.

-Neither MongoDB nor RethinkDB support incremental MapReduce by default.
+Neither MongoDB nor RethinkDB support incremental map-reduce by default.

 ## Performance ##